qala-io/java-course/docs/programme/jdbc.md

 you implement a quick dirty code which is well tested, and then you improve it.
 Tests make sure you don't break it while improving.
 To dig deeper read [Test Driven Development](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530) by Kent Beck.

+# Step 2

+- Add H2 JDBC Driver as a compile-time dependency - for the sake of this course we'll be using an in-memory DB
+- Create a `JdbcDogDao` - this is going to store DB-related logic for your Dogs.
+- Create an instance of `DataSource` in the constructor, run DDL statements to create `DOG` table with the columns to fit all your Dog-related data.
+- Implement all the CRUD methods that insert, update, select and delete your dogs
+- Migrate `DataSource` creation to Spring's XML context and just inject it into your `JdbcDogDao` constructor
+- Make it possible in your Controller to switch between InMemory and JDBC DAOs (think about interfaces).
+- Try switching to `JdbcDogDao` and run all the tests to ensure that the app still works.

+*Think & research*: Constructor or Setter injection?
+Spring IoC allows you to inject dependencies both in constructors and in `setXxx(xxx)` methods.
+So why did we chose to inject DataSource into DAO constructor?